-Tourmaline is a stone that can be found in the 4 corners of the planet.
-From Africa to Asia through Russia, America and even Europe.
-But its main mining countries are Brazil and Sri Lanka.
+Tourmaline is a stone found all over the world.
+From Africa to Asia via Russia, America and even Europe.
+But its main deposits are in Brazil and Sri Lanka.

-It was in 1989 that Paraiba tourmaline was discovered by Brazilian miners.
-Never such a stone had been seen before.
+It was in 1989 that the Paraiba tourmaline was discovered by Brazilian miners.
+Never had such a stone been seen before.
 Today this tourmaline is the rarest and most sought after and therefore the most expensive.

-After World War II, there was considerable German immigration to the state of Minas Gerais in Brazil, where very important mines were discovered.
-These immigrants formed close ties with Idar Oberstein.
-This small German town became the main center for the production of the mines of Cruzeiro, Golconda, Virgem da Lapa and Itatiaia (Jonas).
+After the Second World War, German immigration was considerable in the State of Minas Gerais in Brazil, where very important mines were discovered.
+These immigrants forged close ties with Idar Oberstein.
+This small German town has become the main cutting center for the production of the Cruzeiro, Golconda, Virgem da Lapa and Itatiaia (Jonas) mines.

-If you are interested in tourmaline, do not hesitate to discover what Les Pierres de Julie has to offer in the store…
+If you are interested in tourmaline, do not hesitate to discover what Les Pierres de Julie offers in store…

 We are also available for any free expertise of your tourmaline jewelry, for this you can send an email with your photos to firstname.lastname@example.org.